Giantpizzahead/AlphaLoL/README.md

-# AlphaLoL (lol-bot)
+# AlphaLoL

 100% original name

-This is a bot that tries to play League of Legends automatically.
+Bot that tries to play League of Legends automatically.

-This bot makes no attempt to stay undetected, because it's meant as a learning project.
-Use at your own risk.
+This is an applied machine learning project.

 Version 0.1.1